web-illinois/illinois_framework_project/README.md

 Congrats!
 You should now have a Illinois Framework Drupal site!

+## After installation

+After your ILFW site is installed, it is recommended that you perform these extra steps:

+* In the "Update Manager Settings" (`/admin/reports/updates/settings`) set the e-mail address to a mailbox you monitor.
+* Change the admin password to something more secure and store it in a password manager
+* Go through the site setup at https://drupal.webtheme.illinois.edu/site-setup

 ## Extra information:

 * Be sure to add the `drush` alias to your .bashrc file using the [instructions below](#drush-and-drupal-console)